Time-division multiplexing

-Time-division multiplexing (TDM) is a method of transmitting and receiving independent signals over a common signal path by means of synchronized switches at each end of the transmission line so that each signal appears on the line only a fraction of time in an alternating pattern.
-This method transmits two or more digital signals or analog signals over a common channel.
+Time-division multiplexing (TDM) is a method of transmitting and receiving independent signals over a common signal path by means of synchronized switches at each end of the transmission line so that each signal appears on the line only a fraction of time according to agreed rules, e.g. with each transmitter working in turn.
 It can be used when the bit rate of the transmission medium exceeds that of the signal to be transmitted.
-This form of signal multiplexing was developed in telecommunications for telegraphy systems in the late 19th century, but found its most common application in digital telephony in the second half of the 20th century.
+This form of signal multiplexing was developed in telecommunications for telegraphy systems in the late 19th century but found its most common application in digital telephony in the second half of the 20th century.

 History

 Time-division multiplexing was first developed for applications in telegraphy to route multiple transmissions simultaneously over a single transmission line.
 In the 1870s, Émile Baudot developed a time-multiplexing system of multiple Hughes telegraph machines.

 In 1944, the British Army used the Wireless Set No. 10 to multiplex 10 telephone conversations over a microwave relay as far as 50 miles.
 This allowed commanders in the field to keep in contact with the staff in England across the English Channel.

-In 1953, a 24-channel TDM was placed in commercial operation by RCA Communications to send audio information between RCA's facility on Broad Street, New York, their transmitting station at Rocky Point and the receiving station at Riverhead, Long Island, New York.
+In 1953, a 24-channel time-division multiplexer was placed in commercial operation by RCA Communications to send audio information between RCA's facility on Broad Street, New York, their transmitting station at Rocky Point and the receiving station at Riverhead, Long Island, New York.
 The communication was by a microwave system throughout Long Island.
 The experimental TDM system was developed by RCA Laboratories between 1950 and 1953.

-In 1962, engineers from Bell Labs developed the first D1 channel banks, which combined 24 digitized voice calls over a four-wire copper trunk between Bell central office analogue switches.
-A channel bank sliced a 1.544 Mbit/s digital signal into 8,000 separate frames, each composed of 24 contiguous bytes.
-Each byte represented a single telephone call encoded into a constant bit rate signal of 64 kbit/s.
-Channel banks used the fixed position (temporal alignment) of one byte in the frame to identify the call it belonged to.
+In 1962, engineers from Bell Labs developed the first D1 channel banks, which combined 24 digitized voice calls over a four-wire copper trunk line between Bell central office analogue switches.
+A channel bank at each end of the line allowed the single line to carry short portions, each 1/8000 of a second, of up to 24 voice calls, in turn.
+The discrete signals on the trunk line carried 1.544 Mbit/s divided into 8000 separate frames per second, each composed of 24 contiguous octets and one framing bit.
+Each octet in a frame carried a single telephone call in turn.
+Thus each of 24 voice calls was encoded into two constant-bit-rate streams of 64 kbit/s (one in each direction), and converted back to conventional analog signals by the complementary equipment on the receiving end of the trunk line.